 In my opinion, the new formula didn’t offer the main source of proteins in the first 5 ingredients I would have preferred.
-I definitely prefer lamb meal instead whole eggs.
-The first 2 ingredients add weigh before being cooked but once cooked, whole eggs is the dominant source of proteins proportionally in the formula.
+I definitely prefer lamb meal instead of whole eggs.
+The first 2 ingredients add weight before being cooked but once cooked, whole eggs are the dominant source of proteins proportionally in the formula.

 The Acana Grasslands formula made in Kentucky is the one that has the following ratios on the package: 75% 25% 0